fbpx

 Milk thistle may also help reduce side effects from other cancer treatments.
 The National Cancer Institute (NCI)

-Small human studies, applying a cream containing silymarin to the skin helps prevent rashes from radiation therapy in people with breast cancer.
+In small human studies, applying a cream containing silymarin to the skin helps prevent rashes from radiation therapy in people with breast cancer.

 Several publications have suggested the presence of Silibinin activity in breast cancer cell lines.
 The combination of Silibinin and cytostatic drugs was analyzed by Tyagi et al. [28] Combination of Silibinin and Carboplatin showed strong apoptotic effects in Michigan Cancer Foundation-7 (MCF-7) cells.
 However, this effect was not observed when Cisplatin was used.
 The combination of Silibinin and Doxorubicin resulted in higher rates of apoptotic death compared to each agent alone in the MCF-7 and MDA-MB468 cell lines [28].

-Silymarin may play on the system of xenobiotics, metabolising enzymes (phase I and phase II) to protect normal cells against various toxic molecules or to protect against deleterious effects of chemotherapeutic agents on normal cells.
+Silymarin may play on the system of xenobiotics, metabolising enzymes (phase I and phase II) to protect normal cells against various toxic molecules or to protect against the deleterious effects of chemotherapeutic agents on normal cells.
 Furthermore, silymarin and its main bioactive compounds inhibit organic anion transporters (OAT) and ATP-binding cassettes (ABC) transporters, thus contributing to counteracting potential chemoresistance.

 Silymarin and its derivatives play a double role, namely, limiting the progression of cancer cells through different phases of the cycle—thus forcing them to evolve towards a process of cell death—and accumulating cancer cells in a phase of the cell cycle—thus making it possible to target a greater number of tumour cells with a specific anticancer agent.
-Silymarin exerts a chemopreventive effect by inducing intrinsic and extrinsic pathways and reactivating cell death pathways by modulation of the ratio of proapoptotic/antiapoptotic proteins and synergizing with agonists of death domains receptors.
+Silymarin exerts a chemopreventive effect by inducing intrinsic and extrinsic pathways and reactivating cell death pathways by modulation of the ratio of proapoptotic/antiapoptotic proteins and synergizing with agonists of death domain receptors.
 In summary, silymarin may act as a chemopreventive agent and a chemosensitizer through multiple pathways.

 How To Use Milk Thistle

-Alternatively you can make Milk Thistle Tea at home.
+Alternatively, you can make Milk Thistle Tea at home.
 It’s available for purchase as loose or ground seeds and leaves or in tea bags.

 Steep a tea bag or 1 teaspoon of loose tea in 1 cup (237 mL) of hot water for 5–10 minutes.
 If not using a tea bag, strain the tea before drinking it.